This is a full listing of the Dutch sporting calendar with a focus on major sports events in Amsterdam and around the Netherlands.

 Barney Dome: Farewell to the Legend – An fun evening to celebrate the career of Dutch darts legend Raymond van Barneveld who is retiring from the sport.
 Special guests will include Phil Taylor, Martin Adams, Booby George and Robin van Persie.
 At Ziggo Dome in Amsterdam on 8 Feb 2020.

-Formula 1 – The historic circuit at Zandvoort (near Amsterdam) is scheduled to host a Formula 1 motor race in the 2020 season.
+Formula 1 – The historic circuit at Zandvoort (near Amsterdam) will host a Formula 1 motor race in 2020.
 This will be the first F1 race in the Netherlands since 1985.
-Dates to be confirmed.
+The GP will take place on Sunday 3 May 2020, with practice and qualifying sessions on the Friday and Saturday.

 Dutch Moto GP – Popular motorcycle racing event held at the Assen TT circuit.
-28-30 Jun 2019.
+Expected 26-28 Jun 2020.

-DTM Race – The Deutsche Tourenwagen Masters touring car series comes to Assen circuit over 19-21 Jul 2019.
+DTM Race – The Deutsche Tourenwagen Masters touring car series comes to the Assen circuit.
+Expected 4-6 Sep 2020.

-World Port Tournament Baseball – International baseball event featuring the Netherlands, Curaçao, Japan, Taiwan and USA.
-12-21 Jul 2019 at Neptunus Family stadium in Rotterdam.
+World Port Tournament Baseball – International biennial baseball event featuring the Netherlands, Curaçao, Japan, Taiwan and USA.
+Expected to return in July 2021, held at Neptunus Family stadium in Rotterdam.

 Ben Bril Boxing Gala – Ben Bril (1912-2003) was a Jewish Dutch boxer who fought at the 1928 Olympics in Amsterdam and later survived deportation to a German concentration camp.
 This annual boxing and dinner show at Theater Carré is held in his memory.
 13th anniversary edition due to be held 7 Nov 2019.